Configure Data Encryption for Cache

 Add Users or Groups in the Authorization section.
 Please note that you need to enable node security on all cache servers before adding cache users or groups.

-Under Encryption, check the Enable Encryption checkbox to enable encryption.
+Under Encryption, select the Enable Encryption checkbox to enable Encryption.

 Note